Research

 Our Projects

-Thanks to your contributions, we have funded over 387 projects that have improved outcomes for kids with cancer through advances in medical research.
+Thanks to your contributions we have funded over 387 projects that have improved outcomes for kids with cancer through advances in medical research.

-View our projects
+View all of our projects

 Research Advisory Committee

-Identifying the projects that will pursue new ideas to make a real difference sooner.
+Identifying the projects that will pursue new ideas to make a real difference sooner

 Our expert Research Advisory Committee (RAC) independently review and rate all grant submissions.
 Their recommendations are handed to The Kids’ Cancer Project Board who ultimately determine the studies funded.
 The rules of the peer review process prohibit RAC members endorsing their own projects.